 Encouraged by the level of interest in the Cyber-X piece, Rose sets up the Digitiser2000 website and reclaims the moniker of Mr Biffo for the first time in more than six years.
+Regular posts and features follow - initially including many classic Digitiser characters - and a resurgent community begins to grow.
 Unexpectedly, from out of nowhere, Digi is back!

 1 OCTOBER 2016

 The Block Party 2016 Teletext and Digitiser festival takes place at the Centre For Computing History in Cambridge.
-The first post-Digi event celebrating it, there are a number of talks and activities where former Digi contributors talk about its history.
+The first post-Digi event celebrating its legend, there are a number of talks and activities where former Digi contributors talk about the magazine's history.

 Following a short video he made for the event being very well received, a few days later Biffo announces his latest project – Mr Biffo's Found Footage – a self-produced and Kickstarter-funded web sketch series firmly planted in Digi territory.

 22 OCTOBER 2017

 The final episode of Mr Biffo's Found Footage – a short film titled 'The Trojan Arse Protocol' is published on YouTube, capping the Found Footage series.
 A critical and artistic hit, it gives Biffo the confidence and a platform to plan further videos of an ambitious nature.

 Impossible to imagine just a few years earlier, Digitiser celebrates its 25th anniversary as a thriving going concern.
 The occasion is marked in the best possible way, with Biffo creating a whole week's worth of classic Digi in teletext-style graphics.
 It features old favourites such as The Man and his Daddy, and the return of former contributors Violet Berlin and Stuart Campbell: Day 1, Day 2, Day 3, Day 4, Day 5.